TharinduTS/laevis_GBS_2020/README.md

 ** all the related scripts can be found in /scratch/premacht/laevis_GBS_2020/saved_scripts_to_be_used **

 # Filter and prepare clear bam files (somehow sort at the end had not exactly done the job.
 So I had to sort and index again in next script)
+Run this script in the folder with bam files

 ```bash
 #!/bin/sh